 I find experiencing a new aircraft for the first time is one of the great joys of flying.
 Since taking up the miles and points hobby a couple of years ago I’ve managed to be on some personally noteworthy flights such as the first flight of an American Airlines 787-9 (business class), the first flight of Delta Airlines A350-900 N501DN (premium economy), and sampling the vaunted A350-900 DeltaOne Suites and Thai A350-900 (business class) the first week they were in service.
 I have purchased a ticket to fly on Delta’s A220 the first day it goes into service.
 That will be a fun flight even though I’m no Delta fan.

-I viewed this flight as being in the same category as those other great trips.
+I viewed this flight as being in the same category as those other great first-experience trips.

 Singapore Airlines Flight SQ982